Exact Higher-order Bulk-boundary Correspondence of Corner-localized States: III. ZCS in TCI as boundary topological effects

+On the other hand, the composite Zak phase of the edge-localized bands in those structures, as shown in Fig. \ref{fig.4.}(d)-(f), predicts well the existence of ZCSs.
+In the presence of multiple bands below a certain bandgap of interest, the existence of a mid-gap boundary/dislocation state in 1D systems is determined by the composite Zak phase of all bands below the bandgap \cite{CompositeZak1, CompositeZak2}.
+Thus, we find that a stack with an even number of layers features vanishing $\theta_Z^{edge}=0$ (mod $2\pi$) and a stack with an odd number of layer has nontrivial $\theta_Z^{edge}=\pi$.
+Accordingly, we observe the ZCSs in odd-layer stacks, but not in even-layer stacks.
 We note that there exist two corner-localized states in the bilayer stack structure as well, but they are not pinned at zero-energy.
-Their spectral positions are at $E=\pm\gamma$, where $\gamma$ is the interlayer coupling strength, see Fig. \ref{fig.1.}(b).
-Consequently, these corner states are not spectrally stable against some perturbations in $\gamma$.
+Their spectral positions are at $E=\pm\gamma$, where $\gamma$ is the interlayer coupling strength.
+Consequently, these corner states are not spectrally stable against perturbations in $\gamma$ (e.g. vertical compression).
 Similarly, the trilayer stack also carries two spectrally unstable corner states at $E=\pm\sqrt{2}\gamma$ other than the ZCS.
-The spectral shifts of these corner states with respect to the change in $\gamma$ is drawn in Fig. \ref{fig.2.}(k).
-In general, $\oplus_{N}h^{(3)}\left(|t|<|\lambda|\right)$ carries $N$ corner-localized states, and only one of them becomes a ZCS when $N$ is an odd number.
-For example, both the monolayer and the four-layer stack structures possess nontrivial bulk polarization $\bf{p} = \rm\frac{2}{3}\bf{R}_{\rm1}+\rm\frac{2}{3}\bf{R}_{\rm2}$, but only the former carries a ZCS per corner.
-Also, both the trilayer and the six-layer stack structures are trivial in their bulk polarization of $\bf{p} = 0$, but the former still carries a ZCS per corner.
-Therefore, it is clear that the existence of ZCSs is determined not by $\mathbb{Z}_3$ bulk polarization, but by $\mathbb{Z}_2$ edge band Zak phase.
+The spectral shifts of these corner states with respect to the change in $\gamma$ is drawn in Fig. \ref{fig.4.}(g).